livechat/livechat-public-docs/site/content/agent-app-widgets/introduction.md

 ## Important notes

-To build Agent App Widgets you need to have basic knowledge about JavaScript and HTML.
-We've got a lot of sample apps ready for you to take further.
-If you got stuck at any point, feel free to contact us anytime via chat.
+From a technical point of view, an Agent App Widget is a JavaScript SDK.
+Therefore, you need to have some knowledge of HTML and JavaScript to build your own widget.

-Keep in mind the widgets are front-end elements of LiveChat Agent App.
-If you'd like to build  an app that works on the server-side, please see the [REST API docs](/docs/rest-api).
+Bear in mind that widgets are front-end elements of the LiveChat Agent App.
+If your intention is to build a server-side application, we encourage you to familiarize yourself with the [REST API documentation](https://developers.livechatinc.com/docs/rest-api/).

 ### Feature requests